Smash Products of Calabi-Yau Algebras by Hopf Algebras: Homological dualities for Hopf algebras

 \section{Homological dualities for Hopf algebras}

 The objective of this section is to prove Proposition~\ref{prop1}: the antipode of $H$ is invertible when $H$ has Van den Bergh duality.
-That is done in \ref{sec:invert-antip-van}.
-For that purpose, a brief reminder on winding automorphisms is given in \ref{sec:homol-integr-wind}, next, a general description of an inverse dualising complex of $H$ is given in \ref{sec:24}, and a useful characterisation of homologically smooth Hopf algebras is proved in \ref{sec:23}.
-Some consequences regarding Calabi-Yau duality and Nakayama automorphisms are discussed in \ref{sec:van-den-bergh}.
+This is done in Section~\ref{sec:invert-antip-van}.
+For this purpose, a brief reminder on winding automorphisms is given in Section~\ref{sec:homol-integr-wind}, next, a general description of an inverse dualising complex of $H$ is given in Section~\ref{sec:24}, and a useful characterisation of homologically smooth Hopf algebras is proved in Section~\ref{sec:23}.
+Some consequences regarding Calabi-Yau duality and Nakayama automorphisms are discussed in Section~\ref{sec:van-den-bergh}.
 In particular, Theorem~\ref{thm2} is proved there.